Interacting Quantum Observables: Categorical Algebra and Diagrammatics: Phase shifts and a generalised spider theorem

-Since unitary maps are invertible, they form a group, and this group structure transfers back onto the unbiased points.

-\begin{theorem} If in the isomorphism of involutive commutative monoids of Proposition \ref{lem:lambda-basic-properties} we restrict ourselves to unbiased points relative to the observable structure of length $|\alpha|^2=D$, and unitary endomorphisms, then we obtain an isomorphism of abelian groups, with the involution as the inverse. \end{theorem} \begin{proof} This immediately follows from Proposition \ref{prop:unbiased-is-unitary} and the fact that for a unitary morphism the adjoint is the inverse. \end{proof}
+\begin{theorem} If in the isomorphism of involutive commutative monoids of Proposition~\ref{lem:lambda-basic-properties} we restrict ourselves to unbiased points relative to the observable structure of length $|\alpha|^2=D$, and unitary endomorphisms, then we obtain an isomorphism of abelian groups, with the involution as the inverse. \end{theorem} \begin{proof} This immediately follows from Proposition~\ref{prop:unbiased-is-unitary} and the fact that for a unitary morphism the adjoint is the inverse. \end{proof} \begin{definition}\em The abelian group of endomorphisms of Theorem~\ref{prop:inverse} is called the \emph{phase group}, and its elements are called \emph{phase shifts}. \end{definition}